stefanmadalin95/terraform-upskill-program/README.md

 👉 Have a cool suggestion?
 👉 Want to add an exercise?

-Open a pull request or share your ideas with the team!
+🔧 Open a pull request—you can:

+- Fix typos or improve explanations
+- Add new exercises or enhancements
+- Submit your final project as a new folder or example for others to learn from!

+Let’s build this together as a community of learners 🚀

 ---